Assessment Reports 2021 – 2022

 |Dr. Jennifer Haan & Dr. Jesse Salazar||MED Educational Leadership|

-The office of Institutional Effectiveness provides leadership for assessment in both administrative and academic programs for the main campus in Alpine and off-site campuses of the Rio Grande College.
+The office of Institutional Effectiveness provides leadership for assessment in both administrative and academic programs for the Alpine, Del Rio, Eagle Pass, and Uvalde campuses.
 Assessment at SRSU is conducted to ensure and provide evidence of continuous improvement.

 SRSU utilizes a web-based assessment planning and management system named Improve, where all program coordinators use an established assessment template.

-For assistance on how to use Improve please refer to the Improve Guide.
+For assistance on how to use Improve please refer to the Improve 101-Guide to Success.

 The assessment of educational programs and student learning-outcomes at Sul Ross is the responsibility of the academic Program Coordinators, in consultation with faculty members in each program.
 Each academic program has developed and implemented an assessment plan that clearly identifies expected student learning outcomes, assesses how well they achieve these outcomes, and documents their use of results to improve student learning.